dkang003/hop-To-It/README.md

 1. Passing current user as props to our profile page
 2. Modeling our Brewery and Photo models
 3. Axios CORS block
+4. Pinging our DB from the React front end and passding data from front end to back end

 ## Things I didn't get to do/finish: